Title: Do Social Media Platforms grow the Small and Medium Enterprises? An experimental Design Study in India.

 Funding Agency: Indian Council of Social Science Research Budget: 600,000/-

 Abstract: SMEs are treated as tool for economic growth and job creation by the policy makers of low income countries.
 These enterprise need to adopt the new technologies to sustain the growth and exploit new market opportunities of the networked world.
 Popular press repeatedly claims that businesses in the high income countries are able to adopt and use various social media platforms for their advantage.
-The academic researchers are attempting to validate these claims, especially in the low income countries.
-The studies of information and communication technologies (ICTs) in this space are moving from understanding technology adoption to capture impact.
+The studies of ICTs in this space are moving from understanding technology adoption to capture impact.
 The studies on the impact of ICTs, especially in the growth of SMEs seem to be unclear.
-Given that the penetration of mobile Internet is growing faster in India, the causal linkage between use of social media platforms and its impact on growth of SMEs needs to be studied.
+Given that the penetration of mobile web is growing faster, the causal linkage between use of social media platforms and its impact on growth of SMEs needs to be studied.

 Project title: Practices of Global Supply Chain Management